DaleOrders/AWS-Study-Notes/README.md

 - AWS managed implementation.
 - Runs within a VPC as a private service.
 - Provides HA by deploying into multiple AZs.
-- Certain services in AWS need a directory, Amazon Workspaces.
+- Certain services in AWS need a directory, e.g Amazon Workspaces.
 - To join EC2 instances to a domain you need a directory.
 - Can be isolated inside AWS only or integrated with existing on-prem system.
 - Connect Mode allows you to proxy back to on-premises.